 MUPA (MŰVÉSZETEK PALOTÁJA) means “the palace of arts” and indeed, that’s what it is.
 This enormous cultural complex is home to two concert-halls and to the Ludwig múzeum – Hungarian contemporary arts museum (highly recommended).

-MUPA has a broad musical offer.
+MUPA has a broad musical offering.
 Not only does it host operas and classical musical concerts led by world-famous conductors, it also features folk, world and jazz concerts and even dance performances.
 Big stars such as Bregovic, Adam Fischer, Natacha Atlas… have been seen on stage at MUPA.
-But in the Summer, it’s the off season!
+But in the summer, it’s the off season!

 With your student card you can get in for Ft 500 an hour before (for concerts played in Béla Bartók National concert hall and at the Festival Theatre).
 A bargain but you may not get a proper seat!